Scotland 'can match top small countries'

 "We require world-class policy, world-class institutions and cross-partisan effort if we are to achieve our ambition to create a much more successful economy and cohesive and fair society."

-Scottish Labour said leaving the UK would not deliver the "economic transformation Scotland needs and wants".
+He added: "Nicola Sturgeon has to finally realise that the people want her to put the NHS before the SNP."

-Leader Richard Leonard said: "The people of Scotland will rightly be wary of fantasy numbers plucked from thin air by the SNP and promised to every man, woman and child in the country in the event of Scotland leaving the UK."
+Ms Sturgeon replied that her government was "investing record sums" in the NHS and employing a record number of staff.

-Lib Dem leader Willie Rennie said the SNP's "whole plan involves piling up chaos upon chaos", saying they would "compound the chaos of Brexit with independence on top".
+Lib Dem leader Willie Rennie earlier said the SNP's "whole plan involves piling up chaos upon chaos", saying they would "compound the chaos of Brexit with independence on top".